bvasiles/empirical-methods/syllabus.md

 - Familiarity with hypothesis testing

 ### Evaluation
-Evaluation will be based on the following approximate percentages:
+Evaluation will be based on the following distribution:

-- 40% assignments
 - 50% research project
-	- 10% initial project description (proposal)
+	- 10% kick-off presentation
 	- 10% final presentation
 	- 30% final report
-- 10% participation and in-class presentations
+- 30% blog posts
+- 20% other homework assignments

 This course does not have a fixed letter grade policy; i.e., the final letter grades will not be A=90-100%, B=80-90%, etc.